Nagasaki: Nagasaki as a Jesuit port of call

 In 1596, the Spanish ship San Felipe was wrecked off the coast of Shikoku, and Hideyoshi learned from its pilot that the Spanish Franciscans were the vanguard of an Iberian invasion of Japan.
 In response, Hideyoshi ordered the crucifixions of twenty-six Catholics in Nagasaki on February 5 of the next year (i.e. the "Twenty-six Martyrs of Japan").
 Portuguese traders were not ostracized, however, and so the city continued to thrive.

 In 1602, Augustinian missionaries also arrived in Japan, and when Tokugawa Ieyasu took power in 1603, Catholicism was still tolerated.
 Many Catholic daimyōs had been critical allies at the Battle of Sekigahara, and the Tokugawa position was not strong enough to move against them.
 Once Osaka Castle had been taken and Toyotomi Hideyoshi's offspring killed, though, the Tokugawa dominance was assured.
 In addition, the Dutch and English presence allowed trade without religious strings attached.
 Thus, in 1614, Catholicism was officially banned and all missionaries ordered to leave.
 Most Catholic daimyo apostatized, and forced their subjects to do so, although a few would not renounce the religion and left the country for Macau, Luzon and Japantowns in Southeast Asia.
 A brutal campaign of persecution followed, with thousands of converts across Kyūshū and other parts of Japan killed, tortured, or forced to renounce their religion.
 Many Japanese and foreign Christians were executed by public crucifixion and burning at the stake in Nagasaki.
 They became known as the Martyrs of Japan and were later venerated by several Popes.

 Catholicism's last gasp as an open religion and the last major military action in Japan until the Meiji Restoration was the Shimabara Rebellion of 1637.
 While there is no evidence that Europeans directly incited the rebellion, Shimabara Domain had been a Christian han for several decades, and the rebels adopted many Portuguese motifs and Christian icons.
-Consequently, in Tokugawa society the word "Shimabara" solidified the connection between Christianity and disloyalty, constantly used again and again in Tokugawa propaganda.
+Consequently, in Tokugawa society the word "Shimabara" solidified the connection between Christianity and disloyalty.
 The Shimabara Rebellion also convinced many policy-makers that foreign influences were more trouble than they were worth, leading to the national isolation policy.
-The Portugese were expelled from the archipelago altogether.
+The Portuguese were expelled from the archipelago altogether.
 They had previously been living on a specially constructed artificial island in Nagasaki harbour that served as a trading post, called Dejima.
 The Dutch were then moved from their base at Hirado onto the artificial island.